griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 summary: Using Kotlin std library to pipeline characters
 ---

-An example using [Kotlin](http://kotlinlang.org), as at [kotlin 1.0.0](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0), to show a "functional" pipeline that transforms the input text  resulting in a Map associating the character to its occurrence.
+An example using [Kotlin](http://kotlinlang.org), as at [kotlin 1.0.2](https://github.com/JetBrains/kotlin/tree/1.0.2), to show a "functional" pipeline that transforms the input text  resulting in a Map associating the character to its occurrence.

+>> updated https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/group-and-fold.md for a more efficient pipeline proposal

 This simple Kotlin example will be compared to an imperative example and a Java 8 stream implementation.